fiskaltrust/portal-manual-doc/doc/handbook-at/configuration.md

 ![Number 1](../images/Numbers/1.png) By clicking on this button, you download the launcher you need for commissioning.
 This is a ZIP file that you download into the download folder.
 Extract the file from your download folder with a right-click, then click "Extract" and "Save".

-For further information see chapter [Overview first CashBox](#overview-firstcashbox)

 ### Queue

 #### Creating a queue